Remember when the talk was about the great future that was available for people working in plastics?

-Attorney Garry Mathiason, chairman of the board of mega law firm Littler Mendelson, kicked off Day 2 of the Spring 2013 ERE Recruiting Conference & Expo in San Diego talking about Advanced Workplace Robots and Implications for Recruitment Strategies.
-While I admit that the title doesn’t sound like something you want to sit though early in the morning on the last day of a conference, Mathiason quickly said a few things that really got my attention.
+Attorney Garry Mathiason, Chairman of the Board of mega law firm Littler Mendelson, kicked off Day 2 of the Spring 2013 ERE Recruiting Conference & Expo in San Diego talking about Advanced Workplace Robots and Implications for Recruitment Strategies, and while I admit that the title doesn’t sound like something you want to sit though early in the morning on the last day of a conference, Mathiason quickly said a few things that REALLY got my attention.

 Here’s one: “By 2025, robots will have taken over half of the jobs in the U.S.”

 And here’s another: “Robots will change every known profession in the next 12 years.
 Robotics is the next Internet.”

 What?
 Robots?
 Taking over American jobs?
 It’s too early in the morning to digest this!

 Mathiason woke me up with this presentation, and should you question its relevance at a recruiting conference (as I did when first reading the title), here are some of the relevant points: